-Dixie McCurley, CEO of Trusted CFO Solutions, was asked to convey her thoughts about the recent acquisition of Intacct by Sage Group.
+We were asked to convey our thoughts about the recent acquisition of Intacct by Sage Group.
 “I see this more as pros and cons.
 In any acquisition where the mammoth company acquires the smaller one, there are more rules, the possibility of less flexibility, and the pitfalls that come with those changes.
 But, on the other side, to mitigate their structure as a wholly-owned subsidiary, the way they have rolled out and over-communicated, I feel is by far the best of many acquisitions I’ve ever seen.”

 “It seems like the intention all along was to take Intacct and make it better.
 And that Sage behemoth, who was so far behind, actually sees and respects the beauty of what Intacct built over the last 15 years.
 I think they only want to enhance Intacct and give them the tools to do it.”